-Further information and guidance will be provided in due course in advance of the policy's introduction; commencing with information sessions to Research Centres being provided from Autumn 2019.
+Further details and guidance will be provided in due course in advance of the policy's introduction; commencing with information sessions to Research Centres being provided from Autumn 2019.

 Researchfish is a Research Outcomes System designed to enable researchers to report once across multiple funders, and re-use their data.
 It has a simple one-click environment for adding research outcomes to be stored and/or attributed to an award.
 A researcher, or one of their delegates, can add, edit and delete entries, and attribute entries to awards they hold or to one of their CV’s held in the Researchfish portal.

 Researchfish is currently used by many public and charitable research funding agencies (including the UK Research Councils, the BHF, Arthritis Research UK, Cancer Research UK, and NIHR).

 RCUK have used Researchfish as the Research Councils’ harmonised research outcomes collection system since September 2014.
 Information concerning the reporting obligations for Principal Investigators is available through the UKRI website.

 For further information on Researchfish and account details contact the Business Development Group.